 Consider an example of a stakeholder who wants to add a new feature to the product; agile methodology allows the development team to iterate the process and deliver the final product without disrupting the overall development process which in turn leads to greater flexibility.

-Agile methodology allows web developers to launch the website quickly.
+One of the prominent advantages of Agile methodology allows web developers to launch the website quickly.
 In the traditional approach, the website launch happens at the end of the project.
 So, it becomes a time-consuming task to gather inputs from the stakeholder, and when the product is going to launch, revisions are added to the product.

 On the other hand, agile methodology focuses on evolving your product on a regular basis as there is a scope of direct feedback.

 There is a scope for continuous improvement in agile methodology.
 Every product is the better version of last one as there is transparent communication between stakeholders and web developers.
 The agile approach’s objective is to continuously improve the product and deliver the project on time.
-Hire web developers

 Every team member knows each other assigned tasks, and everyone is involved from the start in planning, reviewing, and testing.
 Hence, it leads to better transparency and develops a healthy work environment.